-Components are typically bought individually, although some manufacturers, such as Flexseal, offer garage packs – a kit that usually contains 3 x 1m channels, an end cap and an end outlet.
+Components are typically bought individually, although some manufacturers, such as Flexseal, offer garage packs – a kit that usually contains 3 x 1m channel drain, an end cap and an end outlet.

-It’s worth looking at the EnviroChannel range from PDS if yours or your client’s carbon footprint and green credentials is a factor in your material selection.
+It’s worth looking at the EnviroChannel range from PDS if yours or your client’s carbon footprint and green credentials is a factor in your building materials selection.
 You won’t be compromising on strength either, the one-piece construction offers an increased load tolerance over virtually anything else on the market.

 We’ve broken the installation of domestic drain channel down into 11 steps – with some detail around what you should do at each point: